alaaa4255/sep11-freedom-project/blog/entry03.md

 }
 ```

 <p> In these codes, the fucntions lighten and darken are being used to change the base color which is blue to either become lighter or become darker.
 In between the () you see values such as 20% and 10%.
-These values represnted what each of the fucntion will lighten or darken by.
+These values represented what each of the function will lighten or darken by.
 In the first code, the fucntion is making the color blue lighter by 20%.
-In the second code, the fucntion is amking the color pink darker by 10%.
+In the second code, the fucntion is making the color pink darker by 10%.
 These properties could be used for any colors that are being used in the code so that the colors are able to change accordingly.</p>

-<p> FADEIN AND FADEOUT </p>
+<p> FADEIN AND FADEOUT: </p>

 ```css
 @base-color: pink;